First Nations Rights-Based Forestry

 - Implementation of Rights-based agreements with Industry

-- Development of First Nations stewardship guidance to guide jurisdictional shift in Forestry
+- Development of First Nations stewardship guidance to guide a jurisdictional shift in Forestry

 - Risk analysis of Rights, Title and Interest